bdfreeman1421/suricata_openoffload/README.md

 ------------

+There is a Dockerfile that can be used to build a docker containerized form or Suricata with OpenOffload using the openoffload framework container as the base layer.
+See docker/README.md for simplified instructions on that build.

+For the local testing without the docker container use the following:

 You will need to install the gRPC and sessionOffload client libraries.

 gRPC libraries can be the standard install and can be copied from the docker container form the sessionOffload/openoffload docker container.